 The Nominating and Corporate Governance Committee utilizes a variety of methods for identifying and evaluating nominees for director.
 The Nominating and Corporate Governance Committee periodically assesses the appropriate size of our Board of Directors, and whether any vacancies are expected due to retirement or otherwise.
 In the event that vacancies are anticipated, or otherwise arise, the Nominating and Corporate Governance Committee considers various potential candidates for director.
 Candidates may come to the attention of the Nominating and Corporate Governance Committee through current Board members, officers, professional search firms or other persons.
-These candidates are evaluated at regular or special meetings of the Nominating and Corporate Governance Committee and may be considered at any point during the year.
-The Nominating and Corporate Governance Committee also may review materials provided by professional search firms or other parties in connection with a nominee.
-In evaluating such nominations, the Nominating and Corporate Governance Committee seeks to achieve a balance of knowledge, experience and capability on our Board.
-The Nominating and Corporate Governance Committee will make the final recommendations of candidates to our Board for nomination.
+These candidates are evaluated at regular or special meetings of the Nominating and Corporate Governance Committee also may review materials provided by professional search firms or other parties in connection with a nominee.
+In evaluating such nominations, the Nominating and Corporate Governance Committee will make the final recommendations of candidates to our Board for nomination.